Volunteer Dental Projects—What’s It All About?

 - Appreciate existing projects, both teaching and service, in the United States and overseas.

-Co-sponsored by the USA Sections of the International College of Dentists and the Academy of Dentistry International.
+These seminars are financially supported by USA Sections of both the International College of Dentists (ICD), the Academy of Dentistry International (ADI) and the Henry Schein Cares Foundation, Inc.